Recreating the past (MAS.S68)

 Please contact Zach Lieberman (zachl@media.mit.edu) with any questions about the class, requirements, materials, or schedule.

-How will this class work?
+How will this class work online?

-This class will have 2 hour sessions weekly (which will be recorded), as well as asynchronous videos explaining technical concepts which are approximately 1 hour (per week).
+This class will have 2 hour synchronous sessions weekly (which will be recorded), as well as asynchronous videos explaining technical concepts which are approximately 1 hour (per week).
 We will use:

 • zoom (for class and meetings)